shivamnamdeo0101/weather-app/README.md

   - Weather-Cache -checks Redis for city data
     - ✅ If found → return data immediately
     - ❌ If not found → call Weather-SVC
-  - Weather-SVC → calls external OpenWeather API
+  - Weather-SVC -> Check if (rate limiter allowed 60 calls per min) then calls external OpenWeather API, then SVC put the data into cache then return data on FE

 - **Rate Limiter:**
   Implemented in `weather-svc` to allow **60 requests per minute per client**.